lvterry/writings/angular_tips.md

   $scope.shouldClearText = true;
 }
 ```
 Again, it does not work. `ng-focus` is used to execute the expression once the user puts her cursor into the text field.

-Googled a bit for solution.
-Turns out there's no easy way to do it.
-But people already came up with [solutions](http://www.emberex.com/programmatically-setting-focus-angularjs-way/) by using Angular custom directive.
+It turns out there's no easy way to do it.
+But people already wrote custom Angular directives to do it.
+[Here is a nice one](http://www.emberex.com/programmatically-setting-focus-angularjs-way/).